vgabi94/Water-Simulation--OpenGL-/README.md

 Computer Graphics assignment @ POLITEHNICA University of Bucharest

 ## How to use
-In order to run this program, you can either run it from within Visual Studio 2015
+You can run the program from within Visual Studio 2015
 or you can go to the Debug folder and run **Tema3_EGC.exe**.
+Note that you need all the files inside the **Debug** folder in order to run the program.
 If you don't have Visual Studio 2015 installed on your computer then you
 have to install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)